japila-books/spark-sql-internals/docs/spark-sql-Dataset-basic-actions.md

 `createTempViewCommand`...FIXME

-NOTE: `createTempViewCommand` is used when the following `Dataset` operators are used: <<spark-sql-dataset-operators.adoc#createTempView, Dataset.createTempView>>, <<spark-sql-dataset-operators.adoc#createOrReplaceTempView, Dataset.createOrReplaceTempView>>, <<spark-sql-dataset-operators.adoc#createGlobalTempView, Dataset.createGlobalTempView>> and <<spark-sql-dataset-operators.adoc#createOrReplaceGlobalTempView, Dataset.createOrReplaceGlobalTempView>>.
+NOTE: `createTempViewCommand` is used when the following `Dataset` operators are used: <<spark-sql-dataset-operators.md#createTempView, Dataset.createTempView>>, <<spark-sql-dataset-operators.md#createOrReplaceTempView, Dataset.createOrReplaceTempView>>, <<spark-sql-dataset-operators.md#createGlobalTempView, Dataset.createGlobalTempView>> and <<spark-sql-dataset-operators.md#createOrReplaceGlobalTempView, Dataset.createOrReplaceGlobalTempView>>.

 === [[explain]] Displaying Logical and Physical Plans, Their Cost and Codegen -- `explain` Basic Action